Friday, November 13, 2009

 thoughts on green grass, daisies and erik

-My ever so optimistic friend, Kira, likes to say “the grass isn't greenest on the other side of the fence, the grass is greenest on my side.”
+My ever so optimistic friend, Kira, likes to say, “The grass isn’t greenest on the other side of the fence.
+The grass is greenest on my side.”

 And all this talk about grass, when the truth is, I don’t have any grass.